filfreire/filfreire.github.io/_drafts/quality_infotainment.md

 1) You can ignore that the evil exists.
 2) Do something about the evil existence, and cut the evil by it's root.

 ### First, "Ignorance is ultimate happiness"

 Me and some of my friends realised, a bit too late, that no matter how much we'd try, some folks are just better off ignoring their infotainment problem.
 Their projects will go on.
 People will come and go.
 Old infotainment will be replaced with new infotainment.
 "Crusades" will be employed in the name of "Holy assurance of Quality".

 Crude and raw Testing problems will remain unchanged.
 Sometimes hundreds of thousands in revenue will be lost overnight.
 Fingers will be pointed.
 Sources of problems will endure.
 And still, the projects will probably remain fairly successful, or not, because there's always bound to be some people inside that still care and still solve some problems, that have no interest or gain in indirect sabotage, who are stuck forever in battles of attrition, until they quit to embrace new (or the same) challenges.

 __To be fair though:__ If the project is financially successful despite being riddled with quality infotainment, we're really not the ones to judge or to impose something else.
 We'd be hypocrites to do so.

 Are people happy?
 Good!
 The only thing that we can do, in these cases is, if it matters, try to lead by example: show that there's another way, a better way, a harder but simpler way... and hope that that will ring a bell with someone in the organization who has a titanium forehead and a big pair of balls of steel in their desk.
-Here's a fictional example: you're in a couple of projects that you help to turn into an undeniable success, with near zero resource to quality infotainment, and a sharp direction towards meaningful testing efforts - that's something that other projects can only forcefully ignore, maybe through stubborness, which is perfectly fine and some what respectable if they're successful in their own way.
-Like my dad says: Sometimes you have to let people bang their head on the wall.
+Here's a fictional example:

+> you're in a couple of projects that you help to turn into an undeniable success, with near zero resource to quality infotainment, and a sharp direction towards meaningful testing efforts - that's something that other projects can only forcefully ignore, maybe through stubborness, which is perfectly fine and some what respectable if they're successful in their own way.

+Like my dad says: _Sometimes you have to let people bang their head on the wall._

-### Second, only for the brave, you can chop off the evil by the root
+### Second, (only for the brave) you can chop off the evil by the root

 The challenge with change is that change is challenging.
 I know...
 I know... bear with me.
 Put another way: